ujov/edu.jee7.certification.preparation/sample/README.md

 * @Resource(mappedName = "java:jboss/DefaultJMSConnectionFactory")
 * @Resource(lookup = "java:/jms/queue/example", type= Queue.class)
-* `createConnection.createSession(false, Session.AUTO_ACKNOWLEDGE);` if the first parameter is true you have to commit the session explicitly
+* `connection.createSession(false, Session.AUTO_ACKNOWLEDGE);` if the first parameter is true you have to commit the session explicitly

 JMS message acknowledgment modes:
 * AUTO_ACKNOWLEDGE ~ With this session mode, the JMSContext's session automatically acknowledges a client's receipt of a message either when the session has successfully returned from a call to {@code receive} or when the message listener the session has called to process the message successfully returns.